gokhanerkus/aml-real-case-studies/case-00-cross-border-trade-risk/02-analysis.md

 - Essentials of Counterterrorism, edited by James J. F. Forest
 - Publication year: 2015
 - Context: discussion of shadow economies, conflict-zone trade, and terrorist financing structures
 <img src="assets/counterterrorism-book.jpg" width="140"/>

 An excerpt from the academic publication is provided in the assets folder as supporting evidence.

 ### Media Reference

 - BBC World Service (2014)
-  Referenced reporting based on the same analytical findings, including the ~79% export increase.
+  Referenced reporting based on the author’s original analysis, including the ~79% export increase.